henrik42/solo/README.md

   This usually means that the host-application must be a JEE application (EAR) containing one ore more web-applications (WAR).
-The log4j-JAR should be included in EAR-`/lib`. _Solo_ is then deployed into the same server and will thus see the same log4j classes.
+The log4j JAR should be included in EAR-`/lib`. _Solo_ is then deployed into the same server and will thus see the same log4j classes.

-  If the log4j-JAR is contained in one of the WARs within the JEE app, you won't be able to set the log-levels for that web-app.
+  If the log4j JAR is contained in one of the WARs within the JEE app, you won't be able to set the log-levels for that web-app.
 In this case you have to use the _module deployment_ (see below).